-We’re ice dam removal specialists, but sometimes other things require deicing, too.
+We’re ice dam removal specialists, but sometimes other things on your home or business require deicing, too.
+For instance:

 The sewer jet alone won’t do the job, of course.
 It takes elbow grease, too.
 It will take more than 5 minutes to free up your culverts.
 Our process is effective, though.
 Call us if you don’t want your yard to be a duck pond.

-We’ve been asked to steam driveways.
+We’ve been asked to steam driveways on a surprising number of occasions.
 Sometimes I’d call that a waste of money, but not always.
 Many of the people who have called us for this service either have disabilities that prevent them from clearing their driveways personally, or they have gorgeous stamped-concrete, paver, or slate driveways that they don’t want ruined by salt or brute methods.

 Heavy-duty ice can form in many places on your property, and you may have unique needs.
 One gent called because he wanted us to get all the ice out of a 12’’ x 12’ dog run he set up in his backyard.
 He loved his dog, and wanted to make sure his pooch was comfortable when he had to go #2 in the snow.
 We can’t say no to a dog, and we figured our steam would make short work of the ice, so we sent one of our finest Ice Dam Guys® techs and his steamer.
 He made short work of the ice in the dog run, but guess what else his steam thawed out?
 When he got back to the shop, we asked why took a job as a cage cleaner at the zoo.
 We can’t resist teasing him a little, but at least our customer and his dog were happy.

 Once we got a call to remove “black ice” from a lawn, because the owners simply love their grass that much.
 Bizarre, we know.